This list is representative of the nature and number of electives offered each year.

 Professor Stephen G. Powell

 Business Analytics is a set of data analysis and modeling techniques for understanding business situations and improving business decisions.
 These techniques range from everyday methods, such as Pivot Table, to advanced methods, such as neural networks.
 The core of the subject is methods for classification and prediction.
-The course will cover most of the following topics: data exploration, visualization, and preparation; classification and regression trees; naïve Bayes method; k-nearest neighbor method; multiple and logistic regression; time series forecasting; neural networks; spatial data mining; and text mining.
+The course will cover most of the following topics: data exploration and visualization, data cleaning and preparation; classification and regression trees; naïve Bayes method; k-nearest neighbor method; multiple and logistic regression; neural networks; and text mining.
 This course builds on the core courses in Statistics and Decision Science.
 It rounds out the student’s background in data analysis by adding methods from the fields of artificial intelligence, machine learning, and data exploration.
-It develops the student’s background in decision science by adding tools ranging from data visualization to time series analysis.
 This course will be taught with minimal use of lectures and maximal use of hands-on experiences.
+Homework for most classes will consist of studying short videos on the methods themselves and on the use of software, followed by working out a homework problem.
+Class time will be devoted to additional practice, answering student questions, and deepening understanding through short lectures.
+Challenging and realistic business cases will be used at intervals to allow students to apply data mining methods to practical problems.
 The capstone of the course is a student-generated project, which will involve developing classification or prediction models using an original data set.

-ENTERPRISE SYSTEMS & THE GOVERNANCE OF INTEGRATED ORGANIZATIONS (ESGIO)
+ENTERPRISE SYSTEMS & THE GOVERNANCE OF INTERNATIONAL ORGANIZATIONS (ESGIO)

 Professor Pierre-Majorique Leger

 Enterprise systems (ES) constitute an important change lever for reinventing the structure, operation and management of organizations.
 Managers must be able to integrate ES into their management plan.
 The questions that must be answered to leverage systems cannot be answered by technical specialists alone.
+Although it may be easier to let technical staff make these decisions and complain later, it is not a particularly effective means of success.
 Therefore, this mini-course targets all executive decision makers, specifically those from operation management, finance and marketing.
 The course is comprised of two parts.
-The first part builds on a "learning-by-doing" approach to development and understanding ES, and their associated challenges and issues.
-We are using a simulation game in which participants will be managing their simulated companies using a real ES, namely SAP ERP, a packaged software used worldwide.
+The first part builds on "learning-by-doing" approach to development and understanding ES, and their associated challenges and issues.
+We are using a simulation game specifically designed, if used for a one day event, for career managers with no previous experience in ERP systems, whom might not have thorough knowledge of information technology.
+In the simulation, participants will be managing their simulated companies using a real ES, namely SAP ERP, a packaged software used worldwide.
 The simulation aims at providing a holistic picture of the role enterprise systems play in supporting business strategy.
-The second part relies on several business cases, exploring important topics related to the enterprise systems.
+The second part relies on several business cases, exploring important topics related to the Enterprise systems: Selection of enterprise systems, Deployment of large scale IT projects, Business process management, and IT governance.

-In this course we will develop both quantitative tools and qualitative models to manage service operations focusing on four topics: (i) the operations/marketing interface, (ii) managing variability in services, (iii) demand and revenue management, and (iv) service quality improvement.
+In this class we will develop both quantitative tools and qualitative models that will help us to manage service operations.
+The class focuses on four topics: (i) the operations/marketing interface, (ii) managing variability in services, (iii) demand and revenue management, and (iv) service quality improvement.
 The first two topics run throughout the course.
 For topic (i), we will focus on the importance of aligning the design and management of services with the marketing strategy of the firm.
 For (ii), we will see that service firms experience the types of variability seen in manufacturing (variability in customer demand and service times), but are also faced with sources of variability that are unique to services, including customers’ expectations, subjective preferences, and their willingness or ability to participate in elements of the service process.
 This makes the management of variability particularly challenging, and important, in services.
 Concepts and tools in the course will be applied to examples from health care, retail, car rental firms, airlines, and others.

 OPERATIONS STRATEGY (OPS)